ManojKJ27/Musical-Instrument-Tuning-Assistant/README.md

 - Audio I/O
 - Signal-to-Noise ratio estimation
 - Pitch contour generation (and plotting, if needed)
-- Initial pitch estimate
 - Denoising pitch contour to remove abrupt variations
+- Generate the Initial pitch estimate
-- Denoising the pitch contour generated based on initial pitch estimate
+- Focus the pitch contour generated based on initial pitch estimate
 - Histogram (/group counts) calculation
 - Extracting the resulting pitch
 - Providing the information about the corrective action to be taken